Valley elderberry longhorn beetle: Description

 Valley elderberry longhorn beetles are stout-bodied.
 Males range in length from about 1.25–2.5 cm (½–1 in; measured from the front of the head to the end of the abdomen) with antennae about as long as their bodies.
 Females are slightly more robust than males, measuring about 1.9–2.5 cm (¾–1 in), with somewhat shorter antennae.
-Adult males have red-orange elytra (wing covers) with four elongate spots and margins.
+The species is sexually dimorphic with adult males having red-orange elytra (wing covers) with four elongate spots and margins.
 The red-orange fades to yellow on some museum specimens.
-Adult females have dark-colored elytra with reddish margins.
+As for the adult females, they have a dark-colored metallic green to black elytra with reddish margins.

 The four stages in the animal's life are: egg, larva, pupa, and adult.
 The species is nearly always found on or close to its host plant, elderberry (Sambucus species).
-Females lay their eggs on the bark.
-Larvae hatch and burrow into the stems.
-The larval stage may last 2 years, after which the larvae enter the pupal stage and transform into adults.
-Adults are active from March to June, feeding and mating.
-Adults have been observed feeding on the leafy foliage of the elderberry plant.
+Adults appear from the pith of elderberry at the start of the species' mating season in the spring, as the shrub begins to bloom.
+They feed on the leaf foliage, flowers, and nectar of the host plant before reproducing, and are active from March to June; this interval coincides with the blooming period of elderberry shrubs.
+In this period, the beetles mate and the females lay their eggs on the bark of living elderberry plants.
+The newly hatched larvae, or instar, burrow into the stems.
+The larval stage may last up to 1 to 2 years, in which they feed upon the pith as they grow.
+Before the pupal stage, the larvae bore exit holes through the surface, then sealing them with wood shavings.
+After which the larvae enter the pupal stage, returning to their chambers to undergo metamorphosis, later transforming into adults.
+These adult beetles have a short lifespan, typically ranging from a few days to a few weeks once they emerge from the shrub and rarely live past 3 months.

 To serve as habitat, the shrubs apparently must have stems 2.5 cm (1 in) or greater in diameter at ground level.
 Use of the plants by the animal is rarely apparent.
 Frequently, the only exterior evidence of the shrub's use by the beetle is an exit hole created by the larva just before the pupal stage.
 Field work along the Cosumnes River and in the Folsom Lake area suggests that larval galleries can be found in elderberry stems with no evidence of exit holes.
 The larvae either succumb before constructing an exit hole or are not far enough along in the developmental process to construct one.

 Males of the valley elderberry longhorn beetle are attracted to (R)-desmolactone, a chemical compound which functions as a sex pheromone or sex attractant for multiple species and subspecies in the cerambycid genus Desmocerus.
 The compound may be used as a lure for efficient monitoring of the valley elderberry longhorn beetle.